syncfusion-content/jsp-docs/jsp/ColorPicker/Getting-Started.md

 ---
 layout: post
-title: getting-started
+title: getting-started with JSP ColorPPicker
-description: getting started for ColorPicker
+description: Learn here about getting started with Syncfusion JSP ColorPicker getting started, its elements, and more.
 platform: JSP
 control: ColorPicker
 documentation: ug
 ---

-# GettingStarted
+# GettingStarted with JSP ColorPicker

 This section briefly describes about how to create a **Colorpicker** in your application with JSP.
 The usage of the **Colorpicker** is described in the following sections.